Wichita Turbo Tubs

-The Wichita Wind Surge are a Minor League Baseball team of the Texas League and the Double-A affiliate of the Minnesota Twins.
+The Wichita Turbo Tubs are a Minor League Baseball team of the Texas League and the Double-A affiliate of the Minnesota Twins.
 They are located in Wichita, Kansas, and began play in 2021 at Equity Bank Park.

-The Wind Surge were supposed to begin play in 2020 as the Triple-A affiliate of the Miami Marlins in the Pacific Coast League.
+The team was founded in 2020 as the Wichita Wind Surge, and was planned to serve as the Triple-A affiliate of the Miami Marlins in the Pacific Coast League.
 However, a combination of the cancellation of the 2020 season due to the COVID-19 pandemic and Major League Baseball's realignment of the minor leagues for 2021, resulted in the team dropping down to Double-A as affiliates of the Twins without having played a Triple-A game.
+They rebranded as the Turbo Tubs after the 2026 season.